IDerr/System40-patch/README.md

 # System40-patch
-Assembly patch to get accentued accent wirh System40
+Assembly patch to get accentued accent with System40